FitSNAP/FitSNAP/examples/library/README.md

 The `--test_dir` precedes the path to a directory containing test data.

 **Before running on your own example, change the `pairstyle` variable in this script.**

+### `example3.py`

+Use the FitSNAP library to perform a fit and extract the dataframe as a variable, which we can manually calculate errors on.

+### `example4.py`

+Use the FitSNAP library to perform many fits in a loop, where we change hyperparams like weights and descriptor settings during each loop.
+This is a good foundation for hyperparam optimization.